axiell/imu-api-dotnet/README.md

 ### 3.2.1) The sort Method

-The `IMuModule` class `sort` method is used to order a set of matching records once the search of a module has been run.
+The `Module` class `Sort` method is used to order a set of matching records once the search of a module has been run.

 #### Arguments

-This ``sort`` method takes two arguments:
+This `Sort` method takes two arguments:

 * **columns**

     The *columns* argument is used to specify the columns by which to sort the result set.
-The value of the argument can be either a string or a reference to an array of strings.
+The argument can be either a `string`, `string[]` or a `List<string>`.
 Each string can be a simple column name or a set of column names, separated by semi-colons or commas.

     Each column name can be preceded by a `+` (plus) or `-` (minus or dash).
 A leading `+` indicates that the records should be sorted in ascending order.
 A leading `-` indicates that the records should be sorted in descending order.